 3. Messing with Dials or Controls

-Adjusting volume, looking for a radio station, plugging in GPS directions or turning up the heat diverts your eyes from the road.
+Adjusting volume, looking for a radio station, plugging in GPS directions and turning up the heat diverts your eyes from the road.
 Take care of all of the above before shifting into gear.
-If you must make adjustments, wait until you come to a complete stop at a stoplight, pull over safely, or ask your front-seat passenger to handle them.
+If you must make adjustments, wait until you come to a complete stop at a light, pull over safely or ask your front-seat passenger to handle them.

 4. Paying Attention to Other Passengers